 The Sunshine Coast submarine cable project well and truly marks us as Australia’s healthy, smart, creative region.

 Where to from here

-For more information about the cable, visit Invest Campaign website.
+For more information about investment opportunities, visit Invest Sunshine Coast website.

 Read council's media release.